JetBrains/mps-coderules/docs/content/reactor.md

 ## Implementation notes

-Unification is implemented according to a «near-constant time» algorithm[^uni].
+Unification is implemented according to a “near-constant time” algorithm[^uni].

 A trie[^trie] (a prefix tree) on flattened terms is used for indexing productions by value.